 Power usage effectiveness (PUE) is the overall efficiency of a facility’s electricity consumption.
 PUE uses a simple calculation to combine all of the passive and active energy used by a facility into a ratio that falls between 1 to 2.
 The average reported PUE for data centers in 2021 was 1.57.

 This equation takes the power flowing into a facility over the power used to run the facility’s IT infrastructure.
-The most common use of PUE is to evaluate and improve energy efficiency in data centers.
+The most common use of PUE is to evaluate, improve, and manage energy efficiency in data centers.